mikim42/OC_Util/ssh_setup/README.md

 ```

 ### Prerequisites
 You need to install GIT and SSH on Debian\

+Mac OS already has GIT and SSH.\
-If you don't have GIT on your Mac, you can download [here](https://git-scm.com/download/mac)
+If you don't have GIT on your Mac, you can download [here](https://git-scm.com/download/mac)\

+To install them on your Debian:\
 ```
 sudo apt-get update -y
 sudo apt-get upgrade -y